PolymathicAI/the_well/datasets/euler_multi_quadrants_periodicBC/README.md

 **Set of coefficients or non-dimensional parameters evaluated:** all combinations of $\gamma$ constant of the gas at a certain temperature: $\gamma=${1.3,1.4,1.13,1.22,1.33,1.76, 1.365,1.404,1.453,1.597} and boundary conditions: {extrap, periodic}.

-**Approximate time to generate the data:** 80 hours on 160 CPU cores for all data.
+**Approximate time to generate the data:** 80 hours on 160 CPU cores for all data (periodic and open BC).

 **Hardware used to generate the data and precision used for generating the data:** Icelake nodes, double precision.